Qwe1rty/NodeDial/README.md

 # Chordial

 A distributed, scalable key-value database system!

+Modeled around existing leader-follower NoSQL databases such as Redis, it's designed to be similarly horizontally scalable and deployable on cloud platforms.
+For more details about setting the project up on your environment, check out the [build walkthrough](#project-setup-and-walkthrough) and deployment guide

 Note that this database is not production ready, and is mainly being built for educational purposes (so please never use it on a production system)

-Modeled around existing NoSQL databases such as Redis, Cassandra, and Dynamo, it is designed to be horizontally scalable and deployable on cloud platforms.
-For more details about setting the project up on your environment, check out the [build walkthrough](#project-setup-and-walkthrough) and deployment guide!

 The main server code is located in the directory `server/src/main/scala/`, and the program currently supports the three basic operations: `GET`, `POST`, and `DELETE`